Equipment Breakdown Coverage

 Vacuum equipment and pressure vessels — This covers high-risk equipment that works via vacuum or internal pressure, like:

-Utility-owned equipment – This may include equipment mentioned above, except it is owned by a utility company, located on the business premises, and used exclusively to support your business.
+Equipment breakdown coverage could also cover utility company-owned equipment.
+This may include equipment mentioned above, the difference being that it is owned by a utility company, located on the business premises, and used exclusively to support your business.
 In most cases, this is related to the utility equipment that powers the building with electricity.

 When it comes to your small business, simply protecting your equipment from breakdowns isn’t enough.
 You also need to shield your company from the liability it faces on a daily basis.
 But where do you go for that type of protection?

 Meet Thimble — the faster, smarter, more affordable way to protect your small business.
 Our business owners’ policy (BOP) provides multiple coverages, including general liability insurance, commercial property, business property, and even offers equipment breakdown coverage as an optional add-on.